Points of interest from the meetings held in September 2020

 There is a Home Library service for Chiseldon Parish.
 It is run by volunteers and covers all areas of the parish and can deliver books based on your preferences.
 Call 01793 465 495 for more details.

-The next Full Council meeting of the Parish Council will be on Monday 14th October 2019.
-This will start at 7.30pm and will be held in the Old Chapel, Butts Road.
-Residents are welcome to attend and there is a public recess at the start of proceedings, after which residents can choose to leave.
+The next Full Council meeting of the Parish Council will be on Monday 12th October 2020.
+This will start at 7.30pm and will be held remotely.
+Residents are welcome to login and there is a public recess at the start of proceedings, after which residents can choose to leave the session.

 Notice is hereby given that by reason of an uncontested election on 2nd May 2019, a number of vacancies has occurred among the members of the Parish Council.

-Applicants should be free the evening of Monday 14th October 2019 to attend the Parish Council meeting at 7.30pm for the co-option voting procedure.
+Applicants should be free the evening of Monday 12th October 2020 to attend the Parish Council meeting at 7.30pm for the co-option voting procedure via MS Teams.

 Being a Parish Councillor is an opportunity to provide time and knowledge to the area where you live in order to help make it a better place.